jwillage/Trees/rmd/Accuracy/Accuracy.md

 However, the Geonames Find Nearby Streets (FNS) API provids another useful match.
 It's not the exact address that's needed for any tree, it's just the nearest street.
 In fact, that API provides not only the nearest street, but also the to/from addresses of the segment.
 A takeaway from the first analysis is that mixing and matching geocoding services gets messy.
 In attempt to minimize error, only the Geonames family of APIs will be used.

-For the tree of interest, here is the result from the Geonames Find Nearby Streets call.
+For the point of interest, here is the result from the Geonames Find Nearby Streets call.

 ```r